All Episodes

 You know, commemorate the 10th anniversary of something as destructive as the tsunami, but they did it.

-To commemorate the 10th anniversary of the 2004 Indian Ocean tsunami, Petra Nemkova, a Czech model who survived the disaster by clinging to a palm tree, decided to put out, pull out all the stops for the annual fundraiser of her school building charity, the Happy Hearts Fund.
+To commemorate the 10th anniversary of the 2004 Indian Ocean tsunami, Petra Nemkova, a Czech model who survived the disaster by clinging to a palm tree, decided to pull out all the stops for the annual fundraiser of her school building charity, the Happy Hearts Fund.

-So she but she's looking, you can't blame her.
+So she, but she's looking, you can't blame her.

-I mean, she survived it, and she feels it's uh divine presence that helped her survive this was horrific and horrible.
+I mean, she survived it, and she feels it's divine presence that helped her survive this was horrific and horrible.

-And she's of the mind she wants to give back.
+And she's of the mind.

 We heard that all the time.